kavia-common/live-user-analytics-dashboard-182054-182063/frontend_dashboard/README.md

 - Users: Admin-only user list and role updates
 - Settings: Profile summary and theme toggle

+## Troubleshooting

+- 401 errors: ensure you are signed in and the Clerk publishable/secret keys are set correctly (frontend/backend).
+- CORS/WS failures: confirm backend `CORS_ORIGIN` includes your frontend URL and `REACT_APP_SOCKET_PATH` matches backend `SOCKET_PATH`.
+- Ad blockers: if calls to `/api/*` are blocked, set `REACT_APP_API_URL` and `REACT_APP_SOCKET_URL` to a different host.
+- Invalid Host header in previews: see Cloud Preview notes above.

 ## Notes

-- All non-auth API requests include Clerk JWT via Authorization header.
+- All non-auth API requests include a Clerk JWT via Authorization header.
-- Socket.io connects to `/realtime` namespace; backend handshake verifies Clerk token (same-origin).
+- Socket.io connects to `/realtime` namespace; backend handshake verifies Clerk token.
-- isAdmin is determined by backend `/api/auth/me`.
-For UI-only hints, you may set REACT_APP_ADMIN_EMAILS to a CSV of emails, but the server is the source of truth.
+- isAdmin is determined by backend `/api/auth/me`. `REACT_APP_ADMIN_EMAILS` is UI-only and not authoritative.